smagnani96/eBPF_TrafficAnalyzer/README.md

 Every packet belonging to a current tracked TCP session or to one of the other considered protocols is analyzed, and some information are stored in the metric map to be consulted later on.

-When the sessions map is full, the oldest entry is deleted, according to LRU policy which ensures that the oldest data is replaced when arriving new one.
+When the sessions map is full, no more connections will be tracked, untill a new time-window begins, meaning that the metrics gathered so far are extracted (using the python script).

-For each session, the following parameters are stored both for *INGRESS* and *EGRESS* data path:
+For each session, the following parameters are stored:

 * *n_packets_server*
 * *n_packets_client*
 * *n_bits_server*
 * *n_bits_client*
-* *start_timestamp*: timestamp of the first passed packet
-* *alive_timestamp*: timestamp of the last passed packet
-* *method*: the method used to understand which is the server in the communication
+* *duration*
+* *method*

 The methods to heuristically find out which is the server are the following:

 * if TCP communication and TCP->SYN detected, then the destination IP is the server
 * if destination port < 1024, then destination IP is the server
+* if source port < 1024, then source IP is the server
-* otherwise choose randomly
+* otherwise choose the IP with the lowest port associated

 ## Infrastructure Architecture

 Thanks to the [Dynmon](https://polycube-network.readthedocs.io/en/latest/services/pcn-dynmon/dynmon.html) service recently integrated in the framework, users are able to inject dynamically new eBPB code to be inserted in the Data Plane.
 This code is managed by a Monitor, which needs to be created and attached to a network interface.

 Using the [dymon\_injector.py](./tools/dynmon_injector.py) script a user inject the new code into the probe.
 From that moment on, by querying the correct monitor the user can retrieve all the informations it has gathered.
 But what information?
 Those we tell the probe to gather.
-In fact both in [ddos_detection/feature_extractor.json](./src/ddos_detection/feature_extractor.json)  and [crypto_mining/feature\_extractor.json](./src/crypto_mining/feature_extractor.json) files, users not only insert their own code, but they also specify which metrics should be exported by the service.
+In all the `dataplane.json` files, users not only insert their own code, but they also specify which metrics should be exported by the service.

 The injectable code should be formatted and escaped accordingly to JSON format.
 To achieved that, an apposite python [formatter.py](./tools/formatter.py) script has been created.